European citizens to help tackle marine litter

-MLW builds on the MSFD monitoring guidelines developed by the Technical Group on Marine Litter, a group of experts established to support the MSFD implementation.
+MLW builds on thedeveloped by the Technical Group on Marine Litter, a group of experts established to support the MSFD implementation.
 MLW depends on three key elements: organised citizen groups (the 'communities'), a mobile application and a database.
 Items found on the beach can be reported through surveys made with MLW app.
 With time, the data collected by the public should improve the understanding of marine litter distribution and composition, and thus help tackle marine litter better.
 See the illustration below showing the MLW concept.

 Many citizens and communities (NGOs, civil society initiatives) across the EU are already taking part in activities to tackle marine litter.
 MLW aims to enable them to participate in a European attempt to address marine litter issues.
 MLW also aims to inspire new communities to form.
 The aim is to empower citizen networks throughout Europe with MLW and help improve the evidence base needed to reach the MSFD main objective of 'Good Environmental Status' of Europe´s seas by 2020.

-MLW has been developed by the EEA in collaboration with the Marine Conservation Society, the Institute for Water of the Republic of Slovenia, the North Sea Foundation and the PERSEUS FP7 research project.
+MLW has been developed by the EEA in collaboration with the, the , the and the FP7 research project.